CritCatDigiPres/CritCatDigiPres.github.io/antconc-training2.md

 This standalone session will provide instruction in using [AntConc](http://www.laurenceanthony.net/software/antconc/) and approaches from computational linguistics for the purposes of examining catalogue data to enable important catalogue related work.
 In the session (delivered in a '[Carpentries](https://carpentries.org/)' style) we will work through two component of our in-development training materials, and seek feedback in order to better understand the needs of community and further develop our training offer.

-*If you'd like to attend one of these training events, please contact [James](http://www.sussex.ac.uk/profiles/371022)*
+*If you'd like to attend one of these training events, please contact [James](http://www.sussex.ac.uk/profiles/371022) to book your free place*

 ______
 ### Schedule (all times [BST](https://www.timeanddate.com/worldclock/fixedtime.html?iso=20200709T1330))